thingsboard/thingsboard.github.io/docs/user-guide/scada.md

 scada-minimum-layout-width-1:
       0:
         image: /images/user-guide/scada/scada-dashboards/ce/scada-minimum-layout-width-1-ce.png
         title: 'By default, the minimum number of columns is 24.
 You can increase or decrease this number.
-The minimum number of columns is 10.'
+The minimum number of columns is 10.
+We recommend the value of this setting to be equal or more then columns count value;'
       1:
         image: /images/user-guide/scada/scada-dashboards/ce/scada-minimum-layout-width-2-ce.png
         title: 'The count of minimum columns is set to 24.'